Implant - associated infections

 Implant-associated infections such as periprosthetic joint infections or spinal implant-associated infections are a feared complication after orthopedic surgery.
 These infections are usually difficult to treat, because microorganisms persist in biofilms on the orthopedic implant surface.
 Therefore, it would be desirable to prevent these infections.

-An improved prevention or an early diagnosis is the main objective of this research area to reduce morbidity in implant-associated infections caused by Propionibacterium sp. (currently named as Cutibacterium sp).
+An improved prevention or - treatment an early diagnosis, is the main objective of this research area to reduce morbidity in implant-associated infections.

 Involved research people